Safe operation of cranes is not only essential for operators and users, but for all workers on site.

 Actual numbers are probably much higher because some accidents are not reported and others are misclassified.
 Florida has the second-highest number of crane-related deaths in the country.

-At The Ansara Law Firm, our experienced crane injury lawyers know these devastating crane accidents often leave workers unable to return to their jobs.
+At The Ansara Law Firm, our Fort Lauderdale crane accident lawyers know these devastating crane accidents often leave workers unable to return to their jobs.
 Those who survive often struggle with a lifetime of disability, while their families grapple with the enormous financial hardship.

 OSHA reports crane accidents and falls are among the top causes of construction worker injuries – and construction workers have one of the highest work-injury rates of any other profession.
 Plus, because crane work often happens in urban areas, it’s not just construction workers who are at-risk.
 Innocent members of the general public face potential injury as well.